zsoltk/GameOfLife/README.md

 #### Known limitations
 The approach used in the transformation logic is that only cell state changes are observed, and a counter of dead / alive neighbors is updated in every surrounding cell.
 By using the [ThreadedGridTransformer](https://github.com/zsoltk/GameOfLife/blob/master/app/src/main/java/hu/supercluster/gameoflife/game/transformer/ThreadedGridTransformer.java) it's fast enough to be smooth for Game of Life and most other rules.
 However, rules resulting in lots of changes around the screen might slow the game down.

+## Translations
+**A big thank you to the translators:**
+* Croatian by Lotti Sándorfi
+* Estonian by Angéla Nagy and Berit Puidet
+* French by Angéla Nagy
+* German by Zoltán Török
+* Latvian by Rolands Pragulbicks
+* Russian by Natália Szvetlána Vaszkevics
+* Ukrainian by Natália Szvetlána Vaszkevics